 An interpretive report will be provided.

-Positivity for HLA-B*5801 confers risk for hypersensitivity to allopurinol
+Positivity for HLA-B*5801 confers increased risk for hypersensitivity to allopurinol.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Samples may contain donor DNA if obtained from patients who received heterologous blood transfusions or allogeneic blood or marrow transplantation.
 Results from samples obtained under these circumstances may not accurately reflect the recipient’s genotype.
 For individuals who have received blood transfusions, the genotype usually reverts to that of the recipient within 6 weeks.
 The impact of blood or marrow transplantation on risk of severe cutaneous adverse reactions with allopurinol is not defined in the literature.

 Rare or novel variants may be present that could lead to false negative or false positive results.
 This assay also detects closely related rare alleles including HLA-B*57:05, *58:04, *58:05, *58:09, *58:10, *58:11, *58:12, *58:13, *58:15, *58:17, *58:19, *58:21, *58:22, *58:23, *58:24, and *58:28.
 There are currently no data indicating whether these or any other alleles or subtypes are associated with allopurinol induced severe cutaneous adverse reactions.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature

 1. Saito Y, Stamp L, Caudle K, et al: Clinical Pharmacogenetics Implementation Consortium (CPIC) guidelines for human leukocyte antigen B (HLA-B) genotype and allopurinol dosing: 2015 update.
 Clin Pharmacol Ther 2015 June;doi: 10.1002/cpt.161